lmsqueezy/wedges/README.md

 # Wedges

 A modern React UI library crafted from Lemon Squeezy's Wedges design system.
-Seamlessly integrated with Radix UI and styled using TailwindCSS.
+Seamlessly integrated with Radix UI and styled using Tailwind CSS.

 This repo is a monorepo structure (powered by turborepo) and is managed with [PNPM](https://pnpm.io/).

 ## Components

 - [x] Alert
 - [x] Avatar
 - [x] Avatar Group